Grants for Individuals - Federal

 Date Added

-This funding opportunity provides financial support to individuals for projects that foster collaboration and understanding between the United States and Timor-Leste, focusing on themes like education, economic development, and democratic values.
+This funding opportunity provides financial support for individuals to create projects that promote cultural exchange and mutual understanding between the United States and Algeria through the arts.

 Application Deadline